Yang Seung-jo

-Yang Seung-jo (born 21 March 1959) is a South Korean lawyer and politician.
-He has served as the governor of South Chungcheong Province since 2018.
+Yang Seung-jo (born 21 March 1959) is a South Korean lawyer and politician who served as the governor of South Chungcheong Province from 2018 to 2022.

 Early life

 Yang Seung-jo was born in Cheonan, South Chungcheong Province to a Confucian scholar, Yang Tae-seok and his mother, Lee Jong-ki.

 He passed the 37th judicial examination in 1995, completed 27 training courses and worked as a lawyer.

 Political career

 In 2004, Yang Seung-jo ran for a Member of the National Assembly in Cheonan and he won the election.
 He served as the chief of staff for Chairman of the Democratic Party Sohn Hak-kyu and served as the head of the election campaign committee for Sohn Hak-kyu during the 2012 Democratic Party presidential primary.
 And he became a member of the Supreme council of the Democratic Party in May 2013.

 Yang was elected governor of South Chungcheong Province in the 2018 local elections.